guidoFortunato/Portfolio/README.md

-# personal portfolio made with html, css and vanilla javascript
+# Personal portfolio made with html, css and vanilla javascript